yueyueL/awesome_chatgpt_tools_for_research/README.md

-# awesome gpt prompts for research
+# Awesome GPT Prompts for Research
 This repo includes ChatGPT prompt curation to use ChatGPT better for research writing.

 **You are welcome to update and improve the prompts!!**